+Contaminated Waste Disposal ☢️: If fines of up to 500 dollars won’t make you rethink the next time you unwittingly throw something away, nothing will!
 This goes to show that the cost impact of contaminated waste is literally at your own disposal – if not, may currently be hidden from your view.

+We all know what happens to trash eventually.
+Waste destinations include landfills, waste-to-energy plants, recyclables and composting.
 Understanding the life cycle of waste is of utmost importance as it correlates directly to proper waste disposal and management.

-Contaminated Waste Disposal: And its impact on waste management
+Contaminated waste disposal: And its impact on waste management

 Recycling contamination occurs when materials are sorted into the wrong recycling bin.

-It also occurs when containers are not properly cleaned or emptied – such as residual food inside takeaway boxes.
+The average recycling contamination rate is 25 per cent or 1 in 4 items!
+This means that every 1 in every 4 items set for waste disposal is contaminated.
+It also occurs when containers are not properly cleaned or emptied such as residual food inside takeaway boxes.

+When waste is in the wrong recycling container, even recyclable materials, such as plastic and other paper products, can act as contaminants.
 The only time it is okay to “co-mingle” or mix recyclables together is when you have an agreement to do so with your recycling service provider.

 It’s worth noting that recyclables that contain residues such as food waste, oil, and grease can contaminate other recyclables.

+Here’s a tip to remember: anything other than the specific material you’re collecting or disposing of can be a contaminant.
 When your waste is contaminated it is less likely to be separated properly and find its way to proper recycling.

-Bottom line is: unsorted and contaminated waste disposals are an unquestionable liability.
+The bottom line is: unsorted and contaminated waste disposals are an unquestionable liability.

+Residual waste is the most common culprit of waste disposal.
 Mixing just a bag or two of food waste into recyclables renders an entire bin load as nothing but absolute rubbish.

+This can greatly hamper any step that is within the life cycle of waste, potentially causing more havoc.
 Luckily, turning your home waste flows from essentially a polluting problem into a best-practice recycling system is actually relatively easy.

 Comprehending how contamination affects your waste costs is the key to discovering a better approach to waste management.

-Monetary and environmental costs of recycling contamination:
+Monetary and environmental costs of recycling contamination

 The inception of contamination is when the wrong items go in the wrong bin.

+Contamination makes the bin collection service more expensive and compromises the sorting of materials.
 Moreover, improper items can expose recycling workers to hazardous waste, vector-borne diseases and other physically damaging items.

+When the occurrence of contaminants becomes too great, landfills become their destination.
 That is – even when including items that are viable for recycling.
 This happens because recycling after all is a business.

-Radical plans have been put forward to fine Australians $200 for putting the wrong rubbish in their bins.
+Recycling becomes more expensive as money and time are required to separate contaminants.
+Radical plans have been put forward to fine Australians 200 dollars for putting the wrong rubbish in their bins.

-With fines of up to $187.50 for using the wrong recycling or green waste bin.
+The proposals would see a three-strikes policy threaten Adelaide residents and businesses, with fines of up to 187.50 dollars for using the wrong recycling or green waste bin.

 The controversial new scheme would involve new council by-laws, cameras on bin trucks and ‘education letters’ for first-time offenders.